-The FRDS was set up to provide one-off financial support to public or private hospitals or clinics, or associations, caring for people suffering from neurodegenerative diseases, by financing new infrastructures or supporting new projects, so that these institutions can better care for patients, and thus improve their quality of life and that of their carers, with the aim of providing them with an alternative source of financing.
+The FRDS was set up to provide one-off financial support to public or private hospitals or clinics, or associations, caring for people with neurodegenerative diseases, by financing new infrastructures or supporting new projects, so that these institutions can provide better patient support and care, and thus improve their quality of life and that of their family caregivers, with the view to provide them with an alternative source of funding.

-Any project aimed at improving the management of these diseases or the quality of life of sufferers and their families can be submitted by e-mail to hc.sdrf@ofni.
+Any project aiming to provide better care for these diseases or improve the quality of life of sufferers and their families may be submitted by email to hc.sdrf@ofni.

 • infrastructure;